 Well, in this case, you can deduct your full flight expense to get to and from Grand Cayman island, and 5-days of the lodging expenses during the business conference.

 You will not, however, be able to write off any of your expenses during the other 5-days that you used for personal enjoyment.

 Business meals can also be written off from your business income.
 You can write off 50% of your meals from your business income.

 However, you also need to understand how the IRS classifies business meals because you can’t just write off all of your personal meals and claim them as business write-offs.

 You can deduct meals that are deemed ordinary and necessary in the operation of your business.

 For example, business meals with your clients or employees can be written off.

 10. Business Interest Expense

-Okay now we’re moving into more advanced tax write-offs, that are also things that you should likely plan for in order to take advantage of it.
+Now we’re moving into more advanced tax write-offs, which are also things that you should likely plan for in order to take advantage of it.
 So let’s get into it.